The Wild Thornberrys: Production

 The Wild Thornberrys was produced by Klasky Csupo.
 It was initially pitched as an adult animated sitcom under the name, Nigel Thornberry's Animal World, and was to be co-produced by 20th Century Fox Television for the Fox network, but it was ultimately rejected.
 It was then picked up by Nickelodeon under its own animation studio and was retooled as a family-oriented series with Nigel's youngest daughter Eliza (originally named Alex) being promoted to the main protagonist role.
 According to Eryk Casemiro, SVP of Creative Affairs at Klasky-Csupo Productions at the time of the series production, she was originally designed to look "quite frankly, very ugly" in order to contradict the stereotype that all young heroines are physically attractive.
 However, her design was later retooled to look "cuter" at the request of Nickelodeon.
-It premiered on September 1, 1998, and was the first Nicktoon to exclusively use 22-minute stories (episodes of other Nicktoons usually featured two 10 – 11-minute stories, using 22-minute stories only on occasion).
+It premiered on September 1, 1998, and was the first Nicktoon to exclusively use 22-minute stories (episodes of other Nicktoons usually featured two 11-minute stories, using 22-minute stories on occasion).

-The series was designed to have a focus on parents, after focus groups run by Klasky and Csupo uncovered that children were talking about the real struggles of the parent-child relationship; this was opposed to Nickelodeon's view of only featuring kids in children's programming.
+The series was designed to have a focus on parents, after focus groups run by Klasky and Csupo uncovered that children were talking about the real struggles of the parent–child relationship; this was opposed to Nickelodeon's view of only featuring kids in children's programming.
 It was also designed with the potential of being used in science curriculums.
 To accomplish this, the production crew hired a specialist who did research on different regions of the world, different cultures, and different species of animals, all of which were provided to the writers to help them develop ideas for episodes.

 Broadcast

 The show aired in reruns on "Nick on CBS" for two years from September 14, 2002, to March 6, 2004.
-The show aired on Nicktoonsters in the United Kingdom.
+The show aired on Nicktoonsters and CBBC in the United Kingdom.